Interstate 185 (Georgia): Muscogee County

 I-185 begins just north of Fort Benning in the southwestern part of Columbus, which is consolidated with Muscogee County.
-It starts off as a northern extension of Lindsey Creek Parkway.
-That highway enters the base.
-It travels to the northeast.
-Almost immediately, it has an interchange with US Route 27 (US 27)/US 280/SR 1/SR 520 (Victory Drive).
+It starts off as a northern extension of Lindsey Creek Parkway which enters Fort Benning immediately to the south of I-185's southern terminus.
+Almost immediately northeast of its southern terminus, it has an interchange with US Route 27 (US 27)/US 280/SR 1/SR 520 (Victory Drive).
 The Interstate curves to the north-northwest.
 It passes Benning Hills Park and the Calhoun Tract before curving to the north-northeast.
 It crosses over Cusseta Road and some railroad tracks of Georgia Southwestern Railroad.
 It curves to the north-northwest and has an interchange with St. Marys Road.
 It curves to a due north direction and has an interchange with Buena Vista Road.
 The highway curves to the northwest and crosses over Bull Creek.
 It then has an interchange with SR 22 Spur (Macon Road).
 Here, it passes the Cross Country Plaza shopping center.
 I-185 crosses over Lindsey Creek and then begins to parallel the creek.
 Upon crossing over College Drive, Lindsey Creek veers away from the Interstate.
 The highway then travels between Hardaway High School and Columbus State University.
 After crossing over the Fall Line Trace, it has an interchange with US 27 Alternate (US 27 Alt)/SR 85 (Manchester Expressway).
-It then has an interchange with the Airport Thruway, which leads to Columbus Metropolitan Airport.
+It then has an interchange with the Airport Thruway, which leads to Columbus Airport.
 After the highway begins to curve to the north, it travels under a bridge that carries US 27/SR 1.
 It crosses over some railroad tracks of Norfolk Southern Railway.
-Almost immediately is a cloverleaf interchange with US 80/SR 22 (J.R.
+Almost immediately is a cloverleaf interchange with collector/distributor roads with US 80/SR 22/SR 540 (J.R.
 Allen Parkway), a limited-access bypass of Columbus to its north.
 Within this interchange, it crosses over Roaring Branch.
 It curves to the north and has an interchange with Williams Road.
-It curves to the north-northeast and has an interchange with Smith Road.
+The interchange with Williams Road is the southern limit of the I-185 Scenic Byway.
+I-185 retains this scenic designation thru to its northern terminus and is reduced to two lanes in each direction for the remainder of its course as well.
+Continuing on, I-185 curves to the north-northeast and has an interchange with Smith Road.
 Within this interchange, it crosses over Heiferhorn Creek.
 At the northern end of this interchange, the highway leaves the city limits of Columbus and enters Harris County.